njgeorge000158/Crowdfunding-ETL/Resources/README.md

-This folder contains the input Excel files for the IPython Notebook, ETLMiniProject.ipynb, as well as the output CSV files for loading into a Postgres database, crowdfunding_db.
+This folder contains the input Excel files for the IPython Notebook, ETLMiniProject.ipynb, as well as the output CSV files from the IPython Notebook for loading into a Postgres database, crowdfunding_db.

 ----